wotakumoe/wotaku/comms.md

 ![](https://cdn.apollo.moe/img/comms.png)
 # Communities
-If you are looking for communities to join based on your interest, you have come to the right place!
-Welcome to the communities page.
+A list of other otaku communities to check out based on your specific interests.

 ___